 Generally, any personal injury or illness is coverable through workers’ compensation if it can be shown it is work-related.
 Frequently, our attorneys work on cases that involve:

 - Spinal damage

 If you’ve been hurt or become ill because of your job you deserve the best treatment possible without having to worry about the financial impact this treatment will have on you and your family.

-If you can’t work because of a work-related injury, you may be entitled to receive wage loss benefits.
+If you can’t work because of a work-related accident, you may be entitled to receive wage loss benefits.
 Wage loss benefits provide you with income when you can’t work, however, the amount will vary depending on how much your injury affects your ability to work:

 - Total Wage Loss Benefits: Awarded if you are completely unable to work because of your injury or illness.

 - Partial Wage Loss Benefits: Awarded if you return to work after an injury with imposed medical restrictions and are earning less money than you did prior to the injury.